atty303/konaste-linux/README.md

 provided.

 And this is executed by the URL scheme registered by the `associate` command.
-It runs the game in GUI session, so logs are output to the systemd journal.
+It will execute the command specified in the selected profile.

 ## Tweaks for better performance